gtarobotics/self-driving-car/README.md

 	./run_nvidia_docker-sdc-ros-cpu.sh

-#Once in the container try to test the performance
+# Once in the container try to test the performance

 	./run_quick_benchmark.sh

 Please post the results on [ND013 Slack Team](https://nd013.udacity.com/) in #environment channel.

-#open 2 new terminals in host OS
+### open 2 new terminals in host OS

-#check docker container_id in the first new terminal
+### check docker container_id in the first new terminal

 	sudo docker ps | grep "gtarobotics/udacity-sdc"

-#go to terminal 2 and attach to the container and start roscore
+### go to terminal 2 and attach to the container and start roscore

 	attach-docker-container.sh container_id
 	source /opt/ros/indigo/setup.bash
 	roscore

-#go to terminal 3
+### go to terminal 3

 	attach-docker-container.sh container_id

-#change dir to where the Udacity SDC challange rosbag sets are, make sure they are under /sharefolder in the container
+### change dir to where the Udacity SDC challenges rosbag sets are, make sure they are under /sharefolder/sdc-data in the container

+The current datasets can be downloaded from here [Udacity SDC GitHub project udacity/self-driving-car](https://github.com/udacity/self-driving-car)

 	cd /sharefolder/sdc-data/600GB-dataset/2016-10-10

-#and play all 3 cameras rosbag starting with second 120 (you can change this starting point and it should load pretty fast)
+### and play all 3 cameras rosbag starting with second 120 (you can change this starting point and it should load pretty fast)

 	rosbag play -s 120 udacity-dataset_sensor_camera_left_2016-10-11-13-23-02_0.bag udacity-dataset_sensor_camera_center_2016-10-11-13-23-02_0.bag udacity-dataset_sensor_camera_right_2016-10-11-13-23-02_0.bag